-In my mind as she drove, I was panicking.
+In my mind, as she drove, I was panicking.
 My heart was going to break, I was sure of it.
 My mind was going to lose touch with reality, I knew it.
 My heart would just go boom and that would be it.
 I’d die in the car.

-I remember thinking that dying was preferable to what I was experiencing.
+I remember thinking that death was preferable to what I was experiencing.
 I wasn’t sure how much more I could stand, and it kept up steady and stronger and never letting up at all.

 I was losing my mind for sure.
 How can I deal with this pain?
 It was as if my ability to control my mind was loosening with time and I was going to go insane in the next few seconds.

-That fear of what happened when I either had a heart attack or lost my mind continued for the 20 minutes to the hospital.
+That fear of what happened when I either had a heart attack or lost my mind continued for 20 minutes to the hospital.

 The nurse cracked some chemical packets that blended and got hot.
-She put that on my leg and it was’t easy to keep them there considering now it hurt EVEN WORSE with the hot water on there.
+She put that on my leg and it wasn’t easy to keep them there considering now it hurt EVEN WORSE with the hot water on there.
 It was just ludicrous amounts of pain all from this little stinging beast!

 My clear thinking came and went.
 My heart rhythm and intensity slowed down slightly after an hour or so.
-Eventually it all cleared up and I was able to go home where we continually put hot water on my leg for hours and hours.
+Eventually, it all cleared up and I was able to go home where we continually put hot water on my leg for hours and hours.